 A chunky puree flavored simply with tahini, lemon juice, and garlic, the eggplant is traditionally broiled or baked at high heat to give it a smoky flavor.
 Naturally vegan, there’s no need to “veganize” this recipe.

 What’s the difference between baba ghanoush and hummus?
-Actually, they do use quite similar ingredients.
+Actually, they do use similar ingredients.
 The main difference is that while baba is made with eggplant and tahini, hummus is based on chickpeas and tahini, making the latter higher in protein.

 Both baba ghanoush and hummus go well when served together as part of a mezze platter — more about that, ahead.